Getting Started

 Install wxWidgets

-The latest camera reference design (v2.3.1) includes prebuilt applications that were built using Ubuntu 20.04 and wxWidgets 3.2.
+The latest camera example design includes pre-built applications that were built using Ubuntu 20.04 and wxWidgets 3.2.
 To install wxWidgets 3.2, execute the following sequence of commands:

 1. sudo apt install ca-certificates